migueldf10/migueldf10.com/content/blog/Yumm Studio new set of ads/Yumm Studio new set of ads.md

     - design
 ---

 Our first client, The Dutch Online academy is growing fast and I released the brand guidelines.
-You can see them and much more in the Yumm Studio portfolio section.
+You can see them and much more in the Yumm Studio portfolio section